The Deadliest Thing In The Water?

-Two bites (presumably sharks), happening the same day along the Amelia Island shoreline this past week, put the city of Fernandina Beach, Florida in the national news (read more details about these incidents further below).
+Two bites (presumably sharks), happening the same day along the Amelia Island shoreline this past week, launched the city of Fernandina Beach like a rocket into the national news (read more details about these incidents further below).
 The good news?
 These bites were “non-life-threatening-injuries,” according to the statement issued that day (July 13, 2018) by the Fernandina Beach Police Department.

 16 Florida Rip Current Deaths In 6 Months

 A dream day at the beach can sometimes quickly turn into a nightmare, and the culprit most often is a rip current, not a shark.
 Watch an educational U.S. Coast Guard video about rip currents below, it could help save your life.

 During the first half of 2018 (Jan 2018 through June 2018), there have been 16 rip current deaths in Florida, according to preliminary data compiled by the National Weather Service (NWS) and National Oceanic and Atmospheric Administration (NOAA) .
 During this same time period, there have been zero Florida fatalities from sharks.